MosaixSoft/optima/README.md

 For more information about Optima: http://www.mosaixsoft.com/optima.

 #### Free Edition
 The Free Edition of Optima will deploy up to 20 containers on up to 5 Docker hosts.
-Install it from one of the links below, and then request a free license key by filling the form at http://www.mosaixsoft.com/optima.
+Install it from one of the Installation links below, and then request a free license key by filling the form at http://www.mosaixsoft.com/optima.

 If you wish Optima to deploy more than 20 containers or to more than 5 hosts, please contact MosaixSoft at [optima@mosaixsoft.com](mailto:optima@mosaixsoft.com).